-OpenAI's original vision was to be a non-profit organization, open-sourcing its technology and developing AI for the benefit of humanity.
-However, OpenAI gradually transformed into a closed-source, for-profit company.
-This displeased Musk, who felt that OpenAI had lost its way and become a "vassal" of large corporations like Microsoft.
-Later, Musk was excluded from the OpenAI board.
-While he stated he was still willing to invest, the rift had formed, and this was one of the reasons he later created Grok.
+OpenAI's initial vision was to be a non-profit organization, open-sourcing its technology and developing AI beneficial to humanity.
+However, OpenAI gradually transitioned into a closed-source, for-profit company.
+This greatly displeased Musk, who felt OpenAI had lost its way and become a "fiefdom" of large corporations like Microsoft.
+Later, Musk was excluded from OpenAI's board of directors.
+Although he expressed willingness to continue investing, the rift had formed, which was one of the reasons he later founded Grok.

 Use Grok for Free on the Web

-Official website: https://grok.com
+Official Website: https://grok.com

-Using the Grok API
+Access Grok via API

-The API is compatible with the OpenAI SDK.
-Simply replace the API URL with https://api.x.ai/v1
+The API is compatible with the OpenAI SDK; simply replace the API URL with https://api.x.ai/v1

 Available models include: grok-2-latest